GerhardBotha97/niobium/INFO.md

 ### Ignore Behavior

-When Blue Wasp Runner encounters paths that match patterns in the `.bluewaspignore` file:
+When Niobium encounters paths that match patterns in the `.niobiumignore` file:

 - Commands with a working directory in an ignored path will not run (with a warning)
 - Docker volumes with sources in ignored paths will be skipped (with a warning)